Wonderful Wanderings

 3. Luxury: Crowne Plaza Newcastle – Stephenson Quarter

 The four-star Crowne Plaza Newcastle – Stephenson Quarter is one of the best hotels in Newcastle.
 It boasts an indoor swimming pool, a spa, a fitness center, and a wellness area.
-All the rooms are equipped with a television, minibar, air conditioning, kettle, and safety deposit box.
+All the rooms have a television, minibar, air conditioning, kettle, and safety deposit box.

-The on-site restaurant serves British cuisine cooked with fresh and locally-sourced produce while The Gin Bar specializes in creating delicious cocktails.
+The on-site restaurant serves British cuisine cooked with fresh and locally-sourced produce, while The Gin Bar specializes in delicious cocktails.

 Read reviews on TripAdvisor / Book a room